aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 	* Using the provided QoS mechanism, set the read and write IOPs QoS for the job to 20% of the values recorded.

-	* Rerun the test with this QoS setting and record the results.
+	* Rerun the test with this QoS setting and record the read and write IOPs.

 	*